KillahPotatoes/KP-Liberation/README.md

 * Accomplish meaningful secondary objectives that will benefit your progression,
 * Never lose your progress with the built-in server-side save system.

-Things that where added since GreuhZbugs 0.924
+Things that were added since GreuhZbugs 0.924
 * Added the kp_liberation_config.sqf with some additional config values
 * Added ACE support
 * Added [fuel consumption script](https://forums.bistudio.com/topic/201953-kp-fuel-consumption-script/)